liberland/docs/blockchain/judiciary/initial_proposal.md

 ### Litigation
 1. Attorneys mutually select a third Judge (the Arbitrator).
 2. The Arbitrator delivers a Judgement, analyzing the Application and Response according to Liberland law, resulting in statements of "Party X pays to Party Y," backed by a rationale.
-3. (optional) The Jury reviews the Verdict and can Accept or Overturn each point, operating based on the Schelling Point system (rewarding majority-aligned votes).
-4. If the Parties accept, the judgment is executed.
+3. If the Parties accept, the judgment is executed.
 If a Party rejects, the Party pays the appeals fee, and an appeal process commences.

 ## Appeal
 ### Outline